rclone/rclone/vfs/vfs.md

 FAT/exFAT do not.
 Rclone will perform very badly if the cache directory is on a filesystem which doesn't support sparse files and it will log an ERROR message if one is detected.

+#### --vfs-cache-strategy lru

+With the LRU (Least Recently Used) strategy (the default), rclone will evict files from the cache based on the last time they were accessed.
+Files that have not been accessed as recently will be evicted first.

+#### --vfs-cache-strategy lfu

+With the LFU (Least Frequently Used) strategy, rclone will evict files from the cache based on the number of times they have been opened.
+Files that have not been opened as frequently will be evicted first.

+#### --vfs-cache-strategy lff

+With the LFF (Largest File First) strategy, rclone will evict files from the cache based on their size.
+Files with larger sizes will be evicted first.

+#### --vfs-cache-strategy lru-sp

+With the LRU-SP (Size-Adjusted and Popularity-Aware LRU) strategy, rclone will evict files from the cache based on the following formula:

+size * time since last access / number of opens

+Larger files will be evicted before newer and smaller files, and files with fewer references will be evicted before files with many references.

 #### Fingerprinting